 - A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities.: Individuals suffering from depression and PD are at a greater risk.
 In addition, severe depression alone can cause psychosis.

-- Sleep disorders, such as vivid dreaming.
+- Sleep disorders, such as A dream state in which the dreams are very realistic, lifelike and disturbing at times..
 Individuals commonly report vivid dreaming prior to the onset of psychosis.
 Other associated sleep disturbances include REM sleep disorder and general insomnia.

 - Impaired vision